Erica Blasberg

 Erica Paige Blasberg (July 14, 1984 – May 9, 2010) was an American professional golfer who played on the LPGA Tour.
-She attended the University of Arizona, and was the country's number 1 ranked college player as a freshman.
+She attended the University of Arizona, and was the country's #1 ranked college player as a freshman.
 In 2004, she won the Laconia Savings Bank Golf Classic.

-Early life and education
+Early life

 Blasberg was born in Orange, California, on July 14, 1984, to Debra, who worked for Avis Car Rental, and Mel Blasberg, who at the time worked in the automobile business, and then as a golf coach).
 She was Jewish.
 She was raised in Corona, California, 40 miles east of Los Angeles.

-Her father had been raised on Long Island, New York, and attended Plainview High School, where he played for the golf team.
+Blasberg was the medalist at the 2000 U.S. Girls' Junior, and lost in the quarterfinals.
+She won the 2002 Rolex Tournament of Champions.

 She attended Coronita Elementary and then Corona High School, where she had a 4.0 GPA, starred on the boys' golf team, and was the Mountain View League individual champion and MVP, graduating in 2002.

-College
+Amateur career

-She attended the University of Arizona, and was the country's number 1 ranked college player as a freshman, compiling six victories for the Arizona Wildcats before leaving in her sophomore year to turn pro.
+She attended the University of Arizona, and was the United States' #1 college player as a freshman, compiling six victories for the Arizona Wildcats before leaving in her sophomore year to turn pro.
 Blasberg was an All-American golfer in 2003 and 2004, 2003 NCAA Freshman of the Year, 2003 Pac-10 Player of the Year and Freshman of the Year, and won the 2003 Golfstat Cup, awarded for having the NCAA women's lowest stroke average (72.36).
+In 2003, she reached the quarterfinals of the U.S. Women's Amateur.

 Golfweek put her on its cover.
 In 2004, she was on the winning United States Curtis Cup team against Great Britain and Ireland.

-Amateur career

-Blasberg was the medalist at the 2000 U.S. Girls' Junior, and lost in the quarterfinals.
-She won the 2002 Rolex Tournament of Champions.
-In 2003, she reached the quarterfinals of the U.S. Women's Amateur.